agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 - Risk of Resource Contention
    * As the resource limits are not supported by Kakfa deployment model, this is a possible scenario - a specific teams deployment may cause resource exchaustion due to incorect planning or unexpected scenario.
 - Limited Customization
-  * Shared infra limits all teams to be on the same Kafka version and limits any customization, or some use cases might be requiring higher or lower replication factor or availability needs being different, etc.
+  * Shared infra limits all teams to be on the same Kafka version and limits any customization, or some use cases might be requiring higher or lower RTO, RPO and Reliability.
+This will be over provisioning for some, as these requirements tend to supersede suprior requirement for all regardless.
-- Potential Security Concerns
+- Operation Overhead with Security
-  * Does not enforce RBAC at the topic level, this can lead to unauthorized consumption of a topic.
-Also, these will end up adding as requirement for infrastructure to enforce prior autherization of events as part of consumer onboarding.
+  * Kafka does have RBAC at the topic level, although tooling available, enforcing these are daunting task and time consuming.
+This causes lots of operation overhead,
 - Maintainability
-  * Harder to maintain as this model is a monolithic deployment model for proiving eventing capability for an enterprise.
+  * Harder to maintain as this model is a monolithic deployment model for proivding eventing capability for an enterprise.
 As any version upgrades requires large planning and coordination among many different teams, execution of these version upgrades is much harder in this deployment model.

 ### Dedicated Infrastructure Model
 #### Pros